 It can take some time for the beneficial microbes, worms, and insects to build up in your soil, so avoiding a large dose of deadly caffeine is a smart move.
 For more about worms, including the best ones to use in worm bins, you can check out my recent post: The 6 Best Worms for Composting.

 If you do apply a small amount of coffee grounds directly to your citrus tree’s soil, you should scatter it within the drip line of the tree, but not too close to the trunk.
 A good rule is to stay about 12 inches away from the trunk and then cover the coffee grounds with 1-2 inches of soil.
 This will also help prevent the grounds from developing mold.

 When a small quantity of coffee grounds are mixed into the soil like this, the level of caffeine is weakened and shouldn’t be harmful.
 If you’d like, you can provide the soil with a deep watering, which will help leech away some of the residual caffeine.

 If you’re looking for more information about reviving nutrients in your citrus tree’s soil, I made a short guide that breaks down all of the information, along with two products that I use at home for my citrus trees.
-You can check it out by clicking the link above.

-How Much Coffee Grounds Should You Use?
+How Many Coffee Grounds Should You Use on Citrus Trees?

 If you’re using coffee grounds with other ingredients as compost or fertilizer for your citrus tree, try to keep the coffee grounds below 15% of total soil content.